jpmaus/sonic-visualiser-tweak/README.md

 ## future

-I'll try and send a link to this tweak to Cannam, et. al, see if they might want to integrate it into SV or anything.
-For the moment, the tweaked source along with an an installer for OSX will be included here.
+I sent a link to this tweak to Cannam, et. al.  For the moment, the tweaked source along with an an installer for OSX will be included here.
 When I get a chance I'll compile it on a PC and include the installer for that above too!